thetkpark/csc-works/CSC319/j2-review/README.md

 ### Similarities between the Template and Strategy patterns

+Both design patterns tried to reduce code duplication by allowing behavior customization.
+In Template pattern, the abstract method is defined in abstract class which later be implemented by the subclass.
+Each subclass would implement different functionality of the method.
+Therefore, the behavior of the class is customized by picking the right subclass to create the object.
+In Strategy pattern, the behavior is abstracted and the real implementation of behavior is defined by the class which satisfy the interface.
+The behavior is stored in the class.
+This allow customization by setting different behavior which implements the behavior interface.

 ### Differences between the Template and Strategy patterns

+The Strategy pattern store the behavior of the class in the attributes.
+This is the use of composition.
+While Template pattern use inheritance.
+The subclass which inherite the superclass implement their own implementation which define the behavior of the class.

 ### It is clear from this exercise that one can use Strategy to refactor the Template pattern, and vice versa.
 Discuss when one should be favored over the other

+The Template pattern is suitable for a class which allow the modification of behavior but doesn't allow modification of the main logic.
+Because the template method defined which methods to run in which order.
+While customization of behavior can be done by the subclass which implement its own abstract method, the main logic in the template method cannot be changed by the subclass.

+The Strategy pattern is suitable for varse number of behavior.
+It means these are lots of behavior available for the class.
+Moreover, it can support mulitple behavior due to the use of composition.
+Such as the Duck class example, Duck class has FlyBehavior and QuackBehavior.
+Which can be implemented in the Duck class easily by adding more attributes to the class.
+It encapsulate the real implementation in another class which satisfy the behavior interface.